-The German non-profit organization IJP (International Journalists' Programmes) would like to announce its second special fellowship for journalists interested in reporting in the field of climate and energy.
+The German non-profit organization IJP (International Journalists' Programmes) would like to announce its third special fellowship for journalists interested in reporting in the field of climate and energy.
 The scholarships are funded by EUKI (European Climate Initiative).

-The bursary offers this opportunity for up to ten journalists from Germany, Croatia, Czech Republic, Hungary, Slovenia, Slovakia and Poland, Estonia, Latvia, Lithuania with a passion for climate and energy topics.
+The bursary offers this opportunity for up to ten journalists from Germany, Croatia, Czech Republic, Hungary, Slovenia, Slovakia and Estonia, Latvia, Lithuania with a passion for climate and energy topics.

 Journalists, who are granted the climate & energy bursary, will receive a deeper and more detailed insight into the field and get the opportunity to work and specialize topically and internationally alike.
 They are also welcome to pursue a transnational research on a common topic during their fellowship.